BehavioralComputing/StructBehavior/README.md

-# StructBehavior

-The code for paper *Granularity-Tunable  Structural Representation  for Behaviors  of  Uncertain Discriminability*.

-## Abstract

-> Accurate behavior discrimination is essential in domains such as fraud detection, social platforms and cybersecurity, where adversaries deliberately mimic normal activity to evade detection.
-A key challenge lies in the \emph{uncertain discriminability} of behaviors, namely informative cues may reside in fine-grained attributes or only emerge through coarser relational structures.
-Existing methods typically operate at a fixed granularity or capture only partial structural aspects, leaving them unable to adapt to this ambiguity.
-In this work, we propose \textsc{StructBehavior}, a granularity-tunable structural representation framework.
-The framework organizes behaviors into a graph-based hierarchy anchored at three semantic levels: intra-behavior attributes (atomic level), intra-behavior structures (molecular level), and inter-behavior associations (material level).
-In particular, within our \textsc{StructBehavior}, a structural entropy minimization objective is incorporated to uncover latent hierarchies and strengthen semantic coherence, while a cross-level contrastive learning scheme is employed to align multiple abstraction levels as complementary semantic views.
-Tunable contributions across different levels enable dynamic adaptation to the most discriminative granularity, implementing the principle of \emph{``fit is best''}.
-Extensive experiments on real-world datasets that span imbalanced, multi-class, and adversarial scenarios demonstrate that our \textsc{StructBehavior} consistently outperforms competitive baselines, delivering robust and discriminative representations.

 ## File structure

 Training scripts for 5 datasets mentioned in the paper are located at the root directory, named as `main_foo.py`. `attribute_tree/` and `backbone/` store scripts needed to run training scripts.